dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 </SCRIPT>
 ```

-The provided source code has an interesting function.
+The source code provided has an interesting function.
-It's the Zuul function, which takes a parameter key and compares it with a value v.
+It's the Zuul function, which takes a parameter key and compares it to the value of the v variable.
 If key is equal to v, it performs a series of operations to construct an array z, and then logs the elements of z that have been concatenated, separated by underscores.
 So it means that if key==v, then the flag will appear.

-We can print out the value using:
+We can print the value with:

 `console.log(v);`

 ![console-img](https://i.ibb.co/m9Lrs3j/image.png)

-If we execute it, it will gives us the value.
+If we execute it, it will give us the value.
 We can copy the number and paste it.
-If we click Submit, When we clicked Submit, there was a flag in the Console tab, but it was very fast so it kind of went away.
+When we click Submit, there was a flag in the Console tab, but it was very fast so it kind of went away.

 ![gif-console](https://i.ibb.co/5BhwxWd/Animation.gif)

 In order to deal with this, instead of using the Submit button, we can take an additional step.
 We can call the Zuul function by passing the value of v (key).
-In the console, we can execute the following command:
+In the console, we can run the following command:

 `Zuul(206204233);`